Chronic pain: what's the alternative?

 Transcutaneous electrical nerve stimulation (known as TENS) delivers small electrical pulses via electrodes attached to the skin.
 The patient feels a tingling sensation, which stimulates the production of endorphins and prevents pain signals reaching the brain.
 These battery-operated machines are commonly used during labour and can also be used for back pain and arthritic pain.

 Read more about complementary and alternative medicine along with topics on keeping healthy in our a healthier you section.
-You can also find out about the CAM therapies, including acupuncture, that are covered by our cash plans for those aged 65 and under and the over 65s.
+You can also find out about the CAM therapies, including acupuncture, that are covered by our cash plans.